by captaincomic (Updated on 2016-05-03)

-The topmost area of the Scene Designer lets you switch between different areas of the Scene Designer.
+Located at the top, the Task Bar lets you switch between different areas of the Scene Designer.

 - Scene is the actual scene editing area.

-- Behaviors allow you to manage the Scene Behaviors you have attached to this scene.
+- Behaviors lets you manage the Scene Behaviors you have attached to this scene.

 - Events lets you manage the Events you've attached to this scene.

-- Physics allows you to adjust the physics settings for this scene, such as gravity.
+- Physics lets you adjust the physics settings for this scene, such as gravity.

-- Properties allows you to set your scene's size, the background color and name.
+- Properties let yous set your scene's size, the background color and name.

-The toolbar gives you control over what you can interact with in your scene and changes the current scene's display options.
+The toolbar gives you control over what you can interact with in your scene.
+It also lets you change the current scene's display options.

 The Layer Mode determines whether your selections only grab from the current layer or from all layers (default).